Chicago police, activists and businesses prepare for verdict in officer's trial in Laquan McDonald killing

 - Prosecutors can't call Laquan McDonald a 'victim' in murder trial

-- Chicago police officer facing murder charges
+- Chicago police officer found guilty of murder